 The first half of the hike is steep, and it is important to wear good hiking shoes to make sure you stay safe.
 You may also see a waterfall on this hike, and the views of Kyle Canyon at the top are astonishing.

-👉 Pro Tip: This trail is not open during the winter.
+Note that the Cathedral Rock hiking trail is not open during winter.

 White Domes Trail

 Venture through a beautiful slot canyon featured in multiple movies at the Valley of Fire.